Implied Probability Calculator

 Finding Value Bets

 The key to profitable betting is finding situations where your estimated probability exceeds the implied probability.
-Here's a simple framework:
+Here's a simple framework — or skip the manual work and see how we automate it as an OddsJam alternative:

 1. Estimate - Research the matchup and estimate the true probability